Real World Interfaces logo

 Q9: "What about spare parts, repairs to Devil Fishes and TB-303s"

-Certain parts are vital for the TB-303 and cannot be obtained from any source other than by scrapping a TB-303.
+It used to be the case that certain parts are vital for the TB-303 and cannot be obtained from any source other than another TB-303.
 The problem parts are:

 • CPU chip an early 1980s NEC 4 bit device with mask-programmed (i.e. the pattern built into the chip at the manufacturing stage) software.
+See the D650-133 photo above.
 This family of CPUs has not been manufactured since 1984, so even if it was possible to extract the software from a TB-303 CPU, there is no available chip which will run it.
+However . . . from 2012 until around 2017 there was a CPU Replacement system (Quicksilver 303) and since around 2017 there has been another one: https://www.sonic-potions.com/re303 .
+This could be used directly.
+There should be some original TB-303 CPUs available as the result of installation of these systems into TB-303s.

 • The six synthesiser control pots.
 This style of potentiometer has not been manufactured by Alps since the early 1980s.
-See #mods about newly manufactured pots.
-It is probably impossible to obtain ALPS pots from Roland, but here are the proper Roland spare parts numbers anyway:
+Sound-to-Parts (eBay store) sell sets of six small pots.
+See 303-mods/ for more information.

 • The TB-303 case, battery holder cover etc. The cases can be obtained from a scrapped TR-606, as can the knobs and buttons.
-The metal panel part of the case is no longer obtainable. technologytransplant.com sell an excellent kit with a newly manufactured battery compartment cover, and two battery contacts – the positive metal contact and the negative spring contact.
+The metal panel part of the case is no longer obtainable.
+Sound-to-Parts (eBay store) sell excellent kit with a newly manufactured battery compartment cover, and two battery contacts – the positive metal contact and the negative spring contact.
+They may also sell chrome-plated reproduction buttons and knobs.
+As far as I know, these buttons are made for the Cyclone Analogic Bass Bot, and the holes for the tact switch stems are a little bigger than is ideal for the TB-303's original tact switches.
+The solution to this is to install Omron sealed tact switches, as mentioned above, which have the slightly larger switch stems to suit the Bass Bot buttons.

 • The DIN Sync socket with switch.
 (Roland part number 13429706.)
 The socket is reasonably standard, but its integral dual pole switch is unique and unobtainable.
 A workaround is to install a toggleswitch instead.

-See the page on modifications for more details of maintenance, spare parts and alternatives for replacing pots.
+See the page on modifications 303-mods/ for more details of maintenance, spare parts and alternatives for replacing pots.
+See above: #tact_switch_kits regarding purchasing modified Omron tact switch replacement kits.

 Q10: Other maintenance questions regarding knobs, pots, switches, contamination etc.

-Never, ever, let anyone spray anything inside any equipment you care for!!!
-Ever!
+Never let anyone spray anything inside any equipment you care for!!!
+(With the possible exception of isopropyl alcohol if you really know what you are doing.)
 Many TB-303s have been damaged by people spraying oily and/or corrosive liquids inside them.
 It is possible to remove the oil – but only be removing some components and soaking the whole PCB in a hydrocarbon resembling petrol.

 Loose ends

-Apart from the images of aquatic Devil Fishes, and the sound samples by other people, all material in this /rwi/dfish/ section of the web site is copyright 1996-2010 Robin Whittle.
-If you would like to use some of this material for your own purposes, please ask.
+Apart from the images of aquatic Devil Fishes, and the sound samples by other people, all material in this /rwi/dfish/ section of the web site is copyright 1996-2016 Robin and Tina Whittle.
+If you would like to use some of this material for your own purposes, please ask: rw@firstpr.com.au .

 The photo at the top of this page is different for each day of the week.
 The photos are Devil-Fish-TB-303-front-panel-00.jpg to Devil-Fish-TB-303-front-panel-06.jpg .